helloWorld1954/LLM-PoweredApplications-RAG-DistributedComputing/README.md

 - a `.gitignore` that excludes cache files, datasets, and model/vector artifacts
 - a `docs/` directory layout for the PDF corpus

-## Important Submission Note

-The notebook currently appears to use:
-- `documents/` as the PDF input folder
-- local Chroma persistence in `./chroma_db`
-- downloaded or generated data artifacts during execution

-Before submission, make sure all paths are consistent and that large generated artifacts are excluded from version control.

-## Suggested Final Checks
-- confirm all notebook cells run in order
-- confirm `docs/` contains the final PDF corpus
-- confirm secrets are not committed
-- confirm `__pycache__/`, raw data, and vector stores are ignored